 - Write With Intention – Before you start this practice, make the conscious decision that you want to live a more joyful and fulfilling life.
 It will allow you to more easily evoke the feelings of happiness and pure gratitude when you sit down and write, rather than just going through the motion of writing a list for the sake of it.

 - Quality Over Quantity – Think about going into more detail with each piece of gratitude instead of writing fluff.
+Understand why you’re grateful for something.
 For example, “I’m grateful for this snow day so I can spend quality time with my mom talking and cooking together that is often rare.” or “I’m grateful for my healthy & strong body that carried me through a tough workout class so I can come out more confident in my own skin.”

 - Be In Awe – See every little thing as a gift and take nothing for granted.
 Like Albert Einstein once said, “There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as if everything is.”
 You’ll never get bored in life with that mindset.
-I’m always fascinated by how our bodies naturally heal and restore itself like when we break a bone, hungover, etc. It’s all so neat 🤓
+For example, I’m always fascinated by how our bodies naturally heal and restore itself like when we break a bone, hungover, etc. It’s all so neat 🤓 Find the beauty in the little things.

-- Be Consistent – Just like any habit you want to pick up, be consistent with it.
-Start off with writing 3x a week when you first begin and stick to that schedule.
+- Be Consistent – Just like any habit you want to adopt, be consistent.
+Start off with writing 3x a week and stick to that schedule.
 Maybe you’ll slowly find yourself having such a grateful heart all the time that you want to write in your journal every night!

 Ultimately there is no right or wrong way to do it.
 Just be grateful!
 No need for a fancy journal, either.
 Sit down with a pen, paper, and a full heart and you’re all set.